 - The born physicist devoted her whole life to science and never got married.
 Her path-breaking discoveries have led to the invention of Camera lenses, telescopes etc.

-- Awards and Recognition: In 1945, she was awarded the ‘achievement Award’ by the renowned ‘American Association of University Women’.
-Also received the Photographic Society of America’s Progress Medal in 1972 among many other awards.
+- Awards and Recognition: In 1945, Katharine Burr Blodgett was awarded the ‘achievement Award’ by the renowned ‘American Association of University Women’.
+She also received the Photographic Society of America’s Progress Medal in 1972 among many other awards.